mrb/mrb.github.com/_posts/2015-09-13-what-i-am-about.markdown

 * Recently, my wife and I were fortunate enough to buy our first home.
 It's a big and strange house, over 100 years old, mysterious and graceful in its way.
 It has multiple screened-in porches.
 The front yard gets a lot of sun.
 As we've settled in, my wife and I have been planning how to landscape around the house - it could use some work.
 Talking to a friend in the neighborhood who had recently done something similar, they were frustrated to find out that growing a decent hedge takes about five years.
 That amount of time sounded just about perfect to me.

-I think you know me a little bit better now, or at least you know what I think I', about, at 35 years old, on September 13, 2015.
+I think you know me a little bit better now, or at least you know what I think I'm about, at 35 years old, on September 13, 2015.

 Thanks for reading.